Research and Teaching Specializations

 - “Gendered Speech in Sophocles’ Electra,” Phoenix (forthcoming 2016).

-- “Pindar and Diodorus on Sicilian mixis,” SCS annual meeting, San Francisco, January 8, 2016.
+- “Pindar and Diodorus on Sicilian mixis,” presented at the annual meeting of the SCS, San Francisco, January 8, 2016.